-Comet 16P/Brooks 2 is an object whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+16P/Brooks 2 is a large comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 16P/Brooks 2 as potentially hazardous because its orbit does not bring it close to Earth.

 16P/Brooks 2's orbit is 0.47 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 16P/Brooks 2's orbit is determined by observations dating back to Oct.
 21, 1932.
 It was last officially observed on March 25, 2015.
 The IAU Minor Planet Center records 403 observations used to determine its orbit.